DiyMediaServer

 Setting Up the NFS Server

-1. Install NFS server:
+1. Install the NFS server package:

 sudo apt update && sudo apt install nfs-kernel-server